 Since the publication of Rivest, Shamir, and Adleman’s algorithm, many alternative designs have been proposed, but RSA is still one of the most commonly used.
 Moreover, in the decades since, many attacks have been waged against the RSA cryptosystem, but none have yet to be successful and the design is still considered secure.

 As soon as Ron Rivest, Adi Shamir, and Leonard Adleman discovered what they believed to be a suitable one-way function for their version of public key cryptography, Rivest sent a copy of the draft paper outlining their cryptosystem to Martin Gardner, a mathematics columnist at Scientific American.
-This popularized the RSA algorithm and brought it under scrutiny.
+The subsequent publication popularized the RSA algorithm and brought it under scrutiny.

 Gardner’s column, “Mathematical Games” was published monthly from the 1950s to the 1980s and is widely recognized for its impact on the popularization of “recreational” mathematics.
 Gardner’s column was also read by serious mathematicians, so it was a perfect way to put the prospective one way function and RSA algorithm in front of a broad and serious audience to see if it would stand up to public scrutiny.